Probing the Nature of Heavy Neutral Leptons in Direct Searches and Neutrinoless Double Beta Decay: Introduction

 for a single sterile neutrino with mass $m_N$.
 This describes a \emph{seesaw floor} that needs to be probed experimentally to test low-scale type-I seesaw scenarios.
-This does not mean that other active-mixing strengths are not possible.
-Weaker strengths are trivially possible by assuming there is another source of light neutrino mass generation.
-Stronger strengths are possible by employing specific textures \cite{Pilaftsis:1991ug, Buchmuller:1991ce, Gluza:2002vs, Pilaftsis:2004xx, Kersten:2007vk, Xing:2009in, Gavela:2009cd, He:2009ua, Adhikari:2010yt, Ibarra:2010xw, Deppisch:2010fr, Ibarra:2011xn, Mitra:2011qr} or symmetries \cite{Pilaftsis:2004xx, Shaposhnikov:2006nn, Kersten:2007vk, Deppisch:2010fr, Dev:2013oxa, Chattopadhyay:2017zvs} in a three-generation framework.
+This does not mean that differing active-sterile mixing strengths are excluded.
+Weaker strengths are trivially allowed by assuming there is another source of light neutrino mass generation.
+Stronger mixing is possible by employing specific textures \cite{Pilaftsis:1991ug, Buchmuller:1991ce, Gluza:2002vs, Pilaftsis:2004xx, Kersten:2007vk, Xing:2009in, Gavela:2009cd, He:2009ua, Adhikari:2010yt, Ibarra:2010xw, Deppisch:2010fr, Ibarra:2011xn, Mitra:2011qr} or symmetries \cite{Pilaftsis:2004xx, Shaposhnikov:2006nn, Kersten:2007vk, Deppisch:2010fr, Dev:2013oxa, Chattopadhyay:2017zvs} in a three-generation framework.
 By having additional copies in the sterile neutrino sector, it is likewise possible to decouple the scale of lepton number violation from the sterile neutrino mass scale.
-This allows large active-sterile mixing strengths for low-scale sterile neutrino masses, as realised in the inverse \cite{mohapatra:1986aw, Nandi:1985uh, mohapatra:1986bd}, linear \cite{wyler:1983dd, akhmedov:1995ip, akhmedov:1995vm, malinsky:2005bi} and generalised inverse seesaw \cite{Ma:2009du, Dev:2012sg, Dev:2012bd}.
-The main feature of such scenarios is that the Majorana sterile neutrinos form quasi-Dirac pairs with opposite CP phases and a small mutual mass splitting which suppresses their joint contribution to the light neutrino masses and other lepton number violating observables such as neutrinoless double beta ($0\nu\beta\beta$) decay.
+This allows large active-sterile mixing strengths for low-scale sterile neutrino masses, as realised in the inverse \cite{mohapatra:1986aw, Nandi:1985uh, mohapatra:1986bd}, linear \cite{wyler:1983dd, akhmedov:1995ip, akhmedov:1995vm, malinsky:2005bi} and generalised inverse seesaw \cite{Ma:2009du, Dev:2012sg, Dev:2012bd, Deppisch:2016jzl}.
+The main feature of such scenarios is that the Majorana sterile neutrinos form quasi-Dirac pairs with opposite CP phases and a small mutual mass splitting.
+This partially cancels their joint contribution to the light neutrino masses and other lepton number violating observables such as neutrinoless double beta ($0\nu\beta\beta$) decay.